- Things to Do

 pictured: Galveston Rail Trolley

 For now, the trolleys will be limited to the downtown loop service as testing is underway.
 We anticipate the trolleys making appearances for testing each week throughout May.
-We'll then start taking passengers again this summer.
+We'll then start taking passengers again before the end of 2021.

 Over time, we will expand the routes from downtown to the downtown-Seawall rail line.